Gosford: Transport

 Bus services in Gosford are operated by Busways and Red Bus CDC NSW.

-The Central Coast Highway cuts through Gosford's waterfront area, while its predecessor the Pacific Highway, takes on several names through the CBD itself.
+The Central Coast Highway cuts through Gosford's waterfront area, while its predecessor, the Pacific Highway, takes on several names through the CBD itself.

-Mann Street contains the main public transport links for Gosford, including Gosford railway station, with NSW TrainLink services twice an hour in the off-peak to Sydney Central and Newcastle Interchange, with more frequent services in the morning and evening peaks.
+Mann Street contains the main public transport links for Gosford, including Gosford railway station, with Sydney Trains services twice an hour in the off-peak to Sydney Central and Newcastle Interchange, with more frequent services in the morning and evening peaks.